Actions and Detail Panel

 - Louise Morton, Dean of Healthcare Professions, Health Education England

 - John Brouder, Chief Executive, North East London NHS Foundation Trust

-- Professor Mike Roberts, Programme Director for Education, UCLPartners
+- Professor Mike Roberts, Programme Director Education and Capability & Clinical Academic Lead for Population Health UCLPartners

 - Dr Julian Stern, Director of Adult and Forensic Services; and Consultant Psychiatrist in Psychotherapy, The Tavistock and Portman NHS Foundation Trust